Program looks to give children a jump start in school

-BETHEL — Crescent Park School is looking for more preschoolers to join the PreK Program.
+BETHEL — Crescent Park School (CPS) is looking for more preschoolers to join the Pre-Kindergarten Program.

 The program, intended for three and four-year-old children, has 12 open spots for three year-olds, and 32 open spots for four-year-olds each year.